tsnellgrove/dark_castle3/doc/to_do.md

 ### VERSION 3.66 START ###
 ##########################
 Version 3.66 Goals
+- create ItemMach class
-- Create read_scroll Conditions, Results, and Machine
+- create Conditions, Results, and Machine for kinging_scroll (class == ItemMach)

 - TBD: should the shiny_sword vanish after being given to the royal_hedgehog?
 	- IDEA: sure - but maybe in the end scene, the hedgehog places it before Burt's feet and kneels?